MSC Practicum Program

 Timeline for Practicum

-You should meet with the MSC Academic Advisor three months before the term in which you wish to start a local practicum.
+You should meet with the MSC Academic Advisor at least three months before the term in which you wish to start a local practicum.
 For an international practicum, meet with the MSC Academic Advisor at least eight months before the start of the semester in which you would like to travel.